abcxyz/jvs/docs/web-ui.md

 6. Run `npm start`, your application should be running.

 7. Before you click the button in the UI to trigger the JVS UI popup, you must provide an anticipated header normally provided by IAP.
-While running locally there is no IAP instance running so you will need to inject a header of the format `x-goog-authenticated-user-email:<your email here>`.
+While running locally there is no IAP instance running so you will need to inject a header of the format `x-goog-authenticated-user-email:accounts.google.com:<your email here>`.

 8. With your header set, click the button and you should now see the JVS UI with your email in the form.
 Provide a reason and submit the form.
 If you have a KMS instance running then your popup will automatically close and the token will be available in your calling application.
 If you dont have KMS set up see the next section.